-- Create an account definition and assign the Unmanaged and Full managed manage levels. - 2.
-Specify the effect of temporarily or permanently disabling, deleting, or the security risk of an employee on its user accounts and group memberships for each manage level. - 3.
+- 1. Create an account definition and assign the Unmanaged and Full managed manage levels. - 2.
+Specify how an identity's temporary deactivation, permanent deactivation, deletion, and security risks affect its user accounts and group memberships at each manage level. - 3.
 Create a formatting rule for IT operating data.

-You use the mapping rule to define which rules are used to map IT operating data for user accounts and which default values are used if no IT operating data can be determined through a person's primary roles.
+You use the mapping rule to define which rules are used to map IT operating data for user accounts and which default values are used if no IT operating data can be determined through an identity's primary roles.